richarah/coedit-wrapper/README.md

 #### What is this?

-* Edit text using a Coedit transformer model, à la Grammarly.
+* A tool for editing text using a Coedit transformer model, à la Grammarly.
+Can be used purely in textmode, with GUI (Tk) or as a module.
-* Support for editing text from a file, user input, or GUI.
-* Save edited text to a file or print it to standard output.
 * **Please note: This is a work in progress!**

 Requirements